 Scalp Food: “[A]n antiseptic ointment remarkably efficacious in treatment of dandruff-will destroy all animal and vegetable parasites.”

 The recipes for some of these products were included in ‘The Skin.
 Its Care and Treatment’ and two examples are given below.
-The use of minim (℥) measurements reflects their pharmaceutical development.
+The use of minim (℥) measurements reflects their pharmaceutical origins.

 Cream Celeste is a very good skin food when made of the finest materials.
 It is prepared as follows: